 How many potential customers walk into your office or store every day?
 How many of them see that ugly coffee stain left from last month?
 Or just see the discoloration of dust and fiber abrasion?
 How many of them would make a different decision at Store B?

-Get a professional cleaning service provider to clean your carpets and upholstery.
+Get a professional cleaning service provider in Arlington to clean your carpets and upholstery.
 It's an investment well worth the money, even though it's hard to track the return on the investment.

-Choose a carpet cleaning company that knows how to handle commercial cleaning, and how to treat commercial customers.
+Choose a carpet cleaning company that knows how to handle commercial cleaning, and how to treat commercial customers in Arlington.
 In addition, make sure you set a schedule for cleaning, so you don't forget to clean your carpets and upholstery every few months.

 P.S.
 We did not even mention what happens when you take an unprofessional company (best case - you need to get another cleaning from another company.
 Worst case - your carpets were damaged by an unprofessional cleaner offering low prices).
 Watch out for these "super cheap" deals.
 They can come at a high cost.